Marijuana Withdrawal: Symptoms, Timeline, and Recovery

 How Long Does it Take to Detox from Marijuana

-The time it takes to detox from marijuana depends on several factors, including the frequency and amount of marijuana consumed, metabolism, and overall health.
-On average, marijuana metabolites can be detected in urine for up to 30 days after use, but acute withdrawal symptoms generally resolve within two to three weeks.
+The time required to detox from marijuana varies depending on several factors.
+THC metabolites can remain detectable in urine for up to 30 days after use.
+However, most withdrawal symptoms improve within two to three weeks as the body stabilizes.

 Marijuana detox is the process of clearing marijuana from your body.
 It can be a difficult process, as it can cause withdrawal symptoms.
 However, it is important to remember that these symptoms are temporary and will eventually go away.